maflcko/b-c-gui-translations-review/reviews/zh_TW.md

         <source>Create Wallet…</source>
         <translation>创建钱包...</translation>

 YES
-The translation uses Simplified Chinese characters ("创建钱包") instead of Traditional Chinese ("建立錢包") as typically used in zh_TW.
-Also, the ellipsis should use the proper character "…" instead of three periods "...".
+The translation uses Simplified Chinese ("创建钱包...") instead of Traditional Chinese, and the ellipsis is represented with three dots ("...") instead of the single ideographic ellipsis character or three dots as commonly used in Traditional Chinese.

 Correct translation:
 建立錢包…
 ```